EricLawtonCA/EricLawtonCA.github.io/workbook/understandingandcertainty.md

+# Workshops
+A series of workshops on many topics concerning the state of the Eurocentric social systems and the global environment today.

+## Understanding and Certainty

 Have you ever had that feeling of certainty over a “fact” but found out you were wrong?
 Have you ever had that “aha” feeling when you had been struggling to understand something and suddenly it all fit together and became clear?